Tax Returns, ATO + Crypto

 Your Financial Plan + Investing in cryptocurrency

 If you acquire cryptocurrency for the purpose of holding it to dispose of at a later time for a profit, you will make a capital gain, which then has tax consequences.
-You will need to keep records of the acquisition costs and the selling costs, and dates of each, to be able to work out the capital gain amount and if there are any capital gains tax (CGT) discounts that can be applied.
+You will need to keep records of the acquisition costs and the selling costs, and the dates of each, to be able to work out the capital gain amount and if there are any capital gains tax (CGT) discounts that can be applied.

 As with most other investments, if you hold the cryptocurrency for a period of greater than 12 months, you will be entitled to a CGT discount that will reduce the capital gain and therefore the tax consequences. if the disposal of cryptocurrencies results in a capital loss, the capital loss will be carried forward to be offset against future capital gains, or other capital gains in the same financial year.